Are Vapor Retarders Necessary for Basement and Garage Floors?

-Is a vapor retarder / barrier necessary for under the concrete slab of a garage or basement?
+Is a vapor retarder or barrier necessary for under the concrete slab of a garage or basement?

 Concrete Garage Floors & Vapor Transmission

-We find ourselves having to explain that the vapor retarder wasn’t required or necessary for a concrete garage floor poured at or above grade.
+We find ourselves having to explain that a vapor retarder isn't required or necessary for a concrete garage floor poured at or above grade.